Sixth College: Student life

 The student council at Sixth College is known as SCSC.
 This Sixth College Student Council heads the many committees that are responsible for many major Sixth events in the academic year.
 These include Spirit of the Masters (Arts Committee), CHAOS (Culture Committee), Kuncocshun (Festival Committee), Winter Game Fest (Tech Committee), and Spirit Night (Spirit Committee).
 The SCSC also has positions for members of the Sixth College Judicial Board.
+Students at Sixth College are often referred to as "Sixthers," both within and outside of Sixth College in the greater UC San Diego campus community.

 Other student organizations include Action Vibe, Community Board (Co-Board), Sixth College Television (SCTV), The Sixth Sense (an investigative journal), Sixer Tritons and Recreation for Transfers (START), and Video Production Club (VPC).
 Sixth College also has an ambassador program, for students who strive to increase Sixth College students' sense of belonging and connectedness to the community.

-Sixth College's dining hall is known as Foodworx.
+Sixth College's former dining hall and markets, at its old site in Pepper Canyon and Camp Snoopy (now partially demolished and used to house transfer students) before its move in 2020, were known as Foodworx.
 Sixth Place and Market, a convenience store, is located nearby.